rockthejvm/udemy-akka-serialization/README.md

-# The official repository for the Rock the JVM Akka Serialization with Scala course
+# The official repository for the Rock the JVM Akka Serialization with Scala course (Udemy edition)

 Powered by [Rock the JVM!](rockthejvm.com)

-This repository contains the code we wrote during  [Rock the JVM's Akka Serialization with Scala](https://www.udemy.com/akka-remoting-clustering) course on Udemy.
+This repository contains the code we wrote during  [Rock the JVM's Akka Serialization with Scala](https://www.udemy.com/akka-serialization) course on Udemy.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 ### How to install
 - either clone the repo or download as zip